Structure in C

 Disadvantage

-• It uses comparatively more memory during processing than union.
+• It uses comparatively more memory requirements during processing than union.

-• All structure elements are public i.e. no security of data elements.
+• All structure elements are public i.e. no security of data elements at all.

 • All the structure elements are located contiguously in the memory of the computer.